Microshift Centos Xpress Plus Flat Bar Shifters 2×11, SL-R861-2

 Ergonomics

-My older SRAM X7 mountain bike shifters utilize thumb triggers for both up- and downshifts on the front and rear derailleurs.
+My older SRAM X7 mountain bike shifters utilize thumb triggers for both up- and downshifts, on both the front and rear derailleur.
 In contrast, the Centos design separates upshifts and downshifts between the index fingers and thumbs.

-- The right lever allows the thumb to push up to 3 gears to a lighter gear, while the fingers can only click down one gear at a time.
+- The right lever allows the thumb to push up to 3 gears to a lighter gear (smaller rear cog to larger), while the fingers can only click down one gear (larger to smaller) at a time.

 - The left lever enables pushing up one gear from the smaller to the bigger chainring, you release it to a lower gear with the index finger.

-The shifting is easy to learn and becomes so intuitive that I had to rethink shifting when riding my older mountain bike.
+Learning the shifting is straightforward and becomes so instinctive that I had to adjust my shifting approach when riding my older mountain bike.

 In my experience, the significance of cable tension in mechanical shifting is often overlooked.
 While cycling, the downshift on the front derailleur to the smaller chainring initially caused a loud clunking noise.
-I stopped and adjusted the cable by turning the barrel back.
-The noise ceased, and the shifting remained smooth.
+I stopped and adjusted the cable by loosening the cable tension.
+The loud noise ceased, and the shifting remained smooth.

 Tip

-Before attempting to resolve shifting issues by adjusting screws on the front or rear derailleur, I always adjust the cable tension first.
+Before attempting to resolve mechanical shifting issues by adjusting the L (low) and H (high) screws on the front or rear derailleur, I always check the cable tension first.
 Both my shifters and rear derailleur have adjustment barrels, making it easy to fine-tune the tension.
+Mechanical cables tend to stretch over time, some people chang the regularly.

 Technical Details: Centos Xpress Plus Shifters 2×11